Academic and Student Resources

 Academic Advisors assist students as they make the transition into the college classroom, support and advise them in their cocurricular activities, and help them chart a path toward their successful graduation.
 Academic Advisors work in partnership with professional Career Advisors in the Questrom Feld Center for Career & Alumni Engagement, who assist with career exploration and assessment, résumé and cover letter development, targeted search plan creation, interviewing skills, and networking strategies.

 The UDC works to foster leadership within the undergraduate student body by providing opportunities for students to excel both inside and outside the classroom.
-Recognition events are held each year to acknowledge the individual and collective success of Questrom students.
+Community-building programming and recognition events are held regularly to enhance the student experience and to acknowledge the individual and collective success of Questrom students.

 We understand that students’ needs vary and that individual questions require personalized answers.
 Our advisors specialize in providing students with one-on-one guidance on the many details that create a successful undergraduate experience.